 The morning after Melania did her cribbing… okay, plagiarizing, someone from CBS contacted Laura Benanti and asked if she could appear on Late Show that evening.
 Even though she was at a family get-together (as she noted here and here), she jumped at the chance to venture back to New York City, head to the Ed Sullivan Theater, and… well, let’s just say the result of her quick trip was pure comedy gold:

 First off, you can’t help but admire the work Laura Benanti must have put into crafting her Melania impression on such short notice (and doing it while traveling, no less).
 For starters, there’s getting the voice down pat; it’s doesn’t seem to be mocking Melania in any sense, and Laura does give some dignity to it.
 More than the voice, though, is the mannerisms; Melania was once a model, so Laura laces her impression with glamorous actions, including that kiss-kiss with Stephen Colbert and that “Don’t hate me because I’m beautiful” type of stare.
-Of course, the impression can’t work with effective writing, and the Late Show writers provide that with… well, more plagiarizing, my favorite being “Melania’s” note about her upbringing “in West Philadelphia…” (Oh, come on, every TV fan knows where that line comes from.)
+Of course, the impression can’t work without effective writing, and the Late Show writers provide that with… well, more plagiarizing, my favorite being “Melania’s” note about her upbringing “in West Philadelphia…” (Oh, come on, every TV fan knows where that line comes from.)